Phi Phi Islands: Medical

-There is a small hospital on Phi Phi Island for emergencies.
-Its main purpose is to stabilize emergencies and evacuate to a Phuket hospital.
+There is a small government hospital on Phi Phi Island, for emergencies.
+Its primary purpose is to stabilize emergencies and evacuate to a Krabi hospital by sea.
 It is between the Phi Phi Cabana Hotel and the Ton Sai Towers, about a 5–7 minute walk from the main pier.
+There are two Private Hospitals, The World Med Center is on Tonsai Bay, and a second smaller branch is near Loh Dalum Beach.